Discordant-Apex190/SalesDataAnalysisandReporting/README.md

 ### Data Visualization with Python

-- Create visualizations using libraries like and matplotlib to represent your findings.
+- Create visualizations using libraries like and matplotlib to represent my findings.

 ### Sales Prediction with Random Forest Regression